 Leather Duffle – One of the very first Christmas gifts I gave to Dave was a Floto leather duffle bag.
 It gets better and better with age, and now brings back so many memories of our travels.

 Multi-Bit Driver – Honestly, I love this gift idea for any homeowner — male or female.
 Nothing is more obnoxious than misplacing the screwdriver you need.

-Leather Gloves – If he doesn’t already have a nice pair of leather gloves, this is something to add to his winter wardrobe.
+Leather Gloves and jacket – If he doesn’t already have a nice pair of leather gloves, this is something to add to his winter wardrobe.
 If he’s more of an outdoorsman, opt for these wool gloves with a deerskin palm.
 (Dave uses the latter when he shovels.
 They’ve held up for years.)

 Smart Switches – I initially thought that smart switches and lights were kind of stupid … until Dave insisted we install them.
 Scheduling your lights to come on before you get home or when you’re on vacation is amazing.

 Bobbleheads– Bobbleheads are fun and quirky dolls that make a lovely gift for every occasion.
 Whether your daughter is graduating or you’re getting married, a custom bobblehead is a great way to mark the momentous occasion.
 Lucky Bobbleheads specializes in sculpting custom bobbleheads.
 We make bobbleheads for various themes, including weddings, graduation, birthdays, promotions, sports, anniversaries, and so on.